Share this Post

 PARO - DORIKHA VILLAGE, HAA

 After lunch, we will head off the main road onto a new spur road constructed in 2008 that leads to the village of Dorikha, the home of your guide.
-You will be set up in your home stays, enjoy dinner and get settled in.
+You will be set up in your homestay, enjoy dinner and get settled in.

-Drive time: 3.5 hours (the last 40 minutes on dirt road)
+Drive time: 3.5 hours (the last 30 minutes on semi-paved road)

 You will be spending time living and learning from the people of the village.
 You will learn about the amazing Bhutanese architecture, be involved in the agricultural processes of the fall time, and get involved in domestic chores such as making cheese and butter by hand, grinding grains with stone wheels and gathering wood.